Saint-Julien-en-Genevois

 Saint-Julien-en-Genevois ([sɛ̃ ʒyljɛ̃ ɑ̃ ʒənvwa]; Sant-Jelien) is a subprefecture of the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Eastern France.
 In 2018, the commune had a population of 15,509.

 Geography

 Saint-Julien-en-Genevois is located right on the Swiss border some 9 km southwest of the city centre of Geneva and forms part of its metropolitan area.

 The commune of Saint Julien-en-Genevois also consists of the following villages: Thairy, Crâche, Thérens, Norcier, Ternier, Lathoy.

 Population

 Economy

 In 2007, there were 4,491 jobs in Saint-Julien-en-Genevois and 5,401 active inhabitants.
-However, 46,1% of active inhabitants were working in neighbouring Switzerland.
-The unemployment rate stood at 10,6%, twice as high as in the neighbouring rural and residential communes.
+However, 46.1% of active inhabitants were working in neighbouring Switzerland.
+The unemployment rate stood at 10.6%, twice as high as in the neighbouring rural and residential communes.

 Culture

-Every Summer, a rock-oriented music festival called "Guitare en Scène" is held in Saint-Julien-en-Genevois.
+Every summer, a rock-oriented music festival called "Guitare en Scène" is held in Saint-Julien-en-Genevois.
+Famous past performers include Sting and Carlos Santana.